marein/php-gaming-website/README.md

 [StyleSheet](/code/src/WebInterface/Presentation/Http/StyleSheet)
 are also defined here.

-There're currently two pages.
+There're currently three pages.

 The first page is the game lobby.
 Users can come together here to open or join games.
 If John opens a game and Jane clicks on it, both have a game against each other.
 If John clicks on his own game, the game will be aborted.

+The second page is the game itself.
+The users play against each other and can write messages.

-The second page is the user profile.
+The third page is the user profile.
 Users can see a history of past games here.

 ## Transition to Microservices